jenkins-infra/docker-openvpn/README.md

   > ⚠️ This key **must** remain **secret**! ⚠️

-* Open an issue on [jenkins-infra/helpdesk](https://github.com/jenkins-infra/helpdesk) describing the reason why you need an access to the VPN
 * Create a new pull request on [jenkins-infra/docker-openvpn](https://github.com/jenkins-infra/docker-openvpn)
   * From your local branch (usually the `main` branch)
   * Targeted to the remote `main` branch